I-Sparkle-Germany/I-Sparkle-Docker-Dev/README.md

 i-sparkle-client  | ✔ Compiled successfully.
 ```

-1. When you see the above output in your log output, WISE will be running at http://localhost:81.
+1. When you see the above output in your log output, I-Sparkle will be running at http://localhost:81.
 Go there with your browser to load the I-Sparkle homepage.
 2. Log in with admin/pass, or previewuser/wise.

 Any changes that you make to the source code will be automatically compiled and reloaded in the browser.